-Set the time and date used by the RPDU.
+Set the time and date used by the Rack PDU.
+(Note that the time format used is 24 hour only.)
 You can change the current settings manually or through a Network Time Protocol (NTP) Server:

 With both, you select the Time Zone.
 This is your local time difference with Coordinated Universal Time (UTC), also known as Greenwich Mean Time (GMT).